parse-community/parse-dashboard/README.md

 docker run -d -p 80:8080 -v host/path/to/config.json:/src/Parse-Dashboard/parse-dashboard-config.json parse-dashboard --port 8080
 ```

-If you are not familiar with Docker, ``--port 8080`` with be passed in as argument to the entrypoint to form the full command ``npm start -- --port 8080``.
+If you are not familiar with Docker, ``--port 8080`` will be passed in as argument to the entrypoint to form the full command ``npm start -- --port 8080``.
 The application will start at port 8080 inside the container and port ``8080`` will be mounted to port ``80`` on your host machine.

 ## Contributing